 Mrs Dunstan, as Headteacher, is a Governor ex-officio.
 In addition, there are currently seven Associate Members of the Governing Body who lend their expertise to the School and attend Governing Body meetings but do not have full voting rights.
-When Mr Smerin commences as Deputy Headteacher in September, he will also attend Governing Body meetings in a similar capacity to an Associate Governor.
+Mr Smerin , as Deputy Headteacher also attends Governing Body meetings in a similar capacity to an Associate Governor.

 Please click here to view the Governing Body Committee Membership and Register of Business Interests